NataliaLamberova/NataliaLamberova.github.io/_pages/publications.md

 ## Articles under review

-[**"Stability of Revolutionary Governments in The Face of Mass Protest"**](Accepted for publication in European Journal of Political Economy) (with Dmitry Dagaev and Anton Sobolev)
+[**"Stability of Revolutionary Governments in The Face of Mass Protest"**](Accepted for publication in European Journal of Political Economy) (with Dmitry Dagaev and Anton Sobolev) Accepted for publication in European Journal of Political Economy

 * _Media Coverage:_ [_FreePolicyBriefs (English)_](http://freepolicybriefs.org/2014/03/31/the-arab-spring-logic-of-the-ukrainian-revolution/)
 * [_Polit.Ru (Russian)_](http://polit.ru/article/2014/04/21/ukr_concept/)